 The Group had in place remuneration schemes to attract and retain its workforce to meet existing and future needs.
 To cope with the adverse climatic conditions affecting the Group's operations, the Group strictly follows the requirements of the operations manual and employs good practices.

 iii.
 Internal Audit Function

-The roles, responsibilities and activities of the Internal Audit functions are described and detailed on page 39 under Statement on Corporate Governance of this Annual Report.
+The roles, responsibilities and activities of the Internal Audit functions are described and detailed on pages 43 and 44 under Statement on Corporate Governance of this Annual Report.